 This product received fairly high score here with easy-to-use features and slightly above-average mobility and range-of-motion.
 Even with the added bulk of pit-zips and pockets, we found this jacket surprisingly mobile and comfortable on the move.

-This rain jacket weighed in at 13 ounces; pretty average among shell jackets in our review, but lighter than average among rain coats currently available.
-The Outdoor Research Helium II is half the weight and half the packed-size of the PreCip, but doesn't offer any of the ventilation features or hand pockets.
+This rain jacket weighed in at 13 ounces; pretty average among shell jackets in our review, but lighter than average among raincoats currently available.
+The OR Helium II is half the weight and half the packed-size of the PreCip, but doesn't offer any of the ventilation features or hand pockets.

 The Torrentshell and Arc'teryx Beta SL weighs only a fraction less; as with the Helium, neither offer as many ventilation options; however, the Beta SL does allow for better breathability.
 If you seek a rain jacket specifically for climbing or other actives where weight is of primary concern, we recommend the ultralight Helium II.

 Marmot uses a ripstop nylon for the face fabric of this jacket, and its zippers and Velcro closures are high quality.
-Check out the chart below to see where the the Precip landed on the Durability scale.
+Check out the chart below to see where the Precip landed on the durability scale.

-The Outdoor Research Foray and Marmot Minimalist, the two heaviest of the standard 2.5 layer models we tested, received the highest scores for durability.
-They are both five ounces heavier and significantly more expensive; however, if durability is what you seek, we believe these two jackets with polyester face fabric and Gore-Tex Paclite waterproofing will be more durable than the rest of the models we tested.
-Another jacket that is more durable but isn't quite as heavy is the Arc'teryx Beta SL (11 oz), which offers comparable durability to the two aforementioned jackets (though it doesn't offer as many features).
+The Outdoor Research Foray and Marmot Minimalist, the two most substantial of the standard 2.5 layer models we tested, received the highest scores for durability.
+They are both five ounces heavier and significantly more expensive; however, if longevity is what you seek, we believe these two jackets with polyester face fabric and Gore-Tex Paclite waterproofing will be more durable than the rest of the models we tested.
+Another model that is more durable but isn't quite as heavy is the Arc'teryx Beta SL (11 oz), which offers comparable durability to the two jackets above (though it doesn't provide as many features).

-The collar has a small micro-fleece patch at the chin area and an easy to use hang loop at back of the collar.
+The collar has a small micro-fleece patch at the chin area and an easy to use hang loop at the back of the collar.
 This jacket has pit-zips with traditional zippers protected by an exterior fabric rain flap.
-Two mesh-lined hand pockets with traditional zippers are protected by fabric storm flaps.
+Fabric storm flaps protect two mesh-lined hand pockets with traditional zippers.
 The zipper pulls are at the top when closed, allowing some access to the pocket even when partially blocked by the waist belt of your backpack.
 The pockets are mesh pouches, and the jacket stuffs into one, which has a clip-in loop.
 The wrist cuffs have a Velcro tab adjustment and the elastic hem cinch; with one cord lock located on the right side, it is easy to adjust.

 This contender won our Best Buy Award.
 At its low $100 price point, there is not a more versatile high-performing jacket in our review for less money.